-Christmas 1992 was an unlabeled tape that should have been in the Cracked Egg Studios archives, with footage documenting the Phillips family's Christmas celebration that year, as well as a number of earlier events.
-It was originally recorded on VHS-C media, but was transferred to Beta or VHS prior to the original footage being lost or destroyed during the 1990s.
+Christmas 1992 was the incorrect vernacular given to an unlabeled tape that should have been in the Cracked Egg Studios archives, with footage documenting the Phillips family's Christmas celebration that actually occurred the prior year 1991, as well as a number of other subsequent events.
+The footage was originally recorded on VHS-C media, but was transferred to Beta or VHS prior to the original footage being lost or destroyed during the 1990s.
 By June 2022, there were no known copies of this tape, making it a Lost Project.

 Recounting